Caring for a Person with Alzheimer's Disease: Your Easy-to-Use Guide from the National Institute on Aging

 - Make sure he or she wears comfortable clothes and shoes that fit well and are made for exercise.

-- Make sure the person drinks water or juice after exercise.
+- Make sure the person drinks water or juice (PDF, 570K) after exercise.

 - For more information on exercise and physical activity, visit www.nia.nih.gov/Go4Life or call 1-800-222-2225.